bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ### [HTTP Requests and the Resource Builder](/docs/plugins/external-apis)

-Easily pull data in from external APIs, and use a special DSL (Domain-Specific Language) to build resources out of that data.
+Easily pull data in from external APIs, and use a special <abbr title="Domain-Specific Language">DSL</abbr> to build resources out of that data.

 ### [Hooks](/docs/plugins/hooks)